 There is no doubt that food consumed has an effect on human health.
-Reading nutrition labels can identify the macro- and micronutrients in foods to determine what to eat to both survive and thrive.
-However, an important component to nutrition and health that is frequently overlooked is the health of the billions of microbes that live in the human body.
-The microbes or bacteria in the digestive tract, known collectively as the gut microbiome, have been called a “second brain.”
+Reading nutrition labels can identify the macronutrients and micronutrients in foods to determine what to eat in order to survive and thrive.
+However, an important component of nutrition and health that is frequently overlooked is the health of the billions of microbes that live in the human body.
+The microbes, or bacteria, in the digestive tract, known collectively as the gut microbiome, have been called a “second brain.”
 Due to busy schedules and stressful jobs, it is common to eat convenient processed foods typical of a “Western diet” that can wreak havoc on the digestive system, resulting in fatigue, acne, and digestive problems or discomfort.
 Rather than shrugging off seemingly minor health issues, getting to the root cause and improving gut health can revitalize whole body health.

 The metabolome of the microbiome is a collection of small-molecule chemicals, including amino acids, enzymes, co-factors, and more within and produced by the gut bacteria that are genetically encoded to function in the body.
 The “food” or “gut” metabolome is influenced by what food is consumed and, particularly, the dietary pattern followed.
 That means, even if a person eats a kale salad for lunch, it will not “overcome” the breakfast of donuts and dinner of pizza that comprise the rest of their dietary pattern.
 Appropriately, the term “metabolome” combines the words “metabolite” and “chromosome.”Over 25,000 compounds exist in the foods consumed by humans, and the interaction of those compounds with the metabolome can produce dietary biomarkers that influence human health, though the mechanisms are not yet fully understood.1